DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 ## Synchronized Database Authentication

-To create a synchronized database LDAP authentication provider, navigate to the `providers` array, and paste the following `ldap` provider:
+To create a synchronized database LDAP authentication provider, navigate to the `providers` array, and paste the following `users` provider:

 > If your application requires two or more LDAP connections, you must create a new provider for each connection.